-NASA and its international partners operate several Earth observing satellites that closely follow one after another along the same orbital “track.”
-This coordinated group of satellites, constituting a significant subset of NASA’s current operating major satellite missions, is called the Afternoon Constellation, or the A-Train, for short.
-The satellites are in a polar orbit, crossing the equator at about 1:30 p.m. local time, within seconds to minutes of each other.
-This allows near-simultaneous observations of a wide variety of parameters to aid the scientific community in advancing our knowledge of Earth System Science and applying this knowledge for the benefit of society.
-Four satellites currently fly in the A-Train: Aqua, CloudSat, CALIPSO, and Aura.
-GCOM-W1 and OCO-2 are scheduled to join the configuration in 2012 and 2013, respectively.
-Glory was lost in a launch vehicle failure on March 4, 2011.
+NASA and its international partners operate several Earth-observing satellites that closely follow one another along the same (or very similar) orbital “track.”
+A particular example of a coordinated group of satellites are in a sun-synchronous polar orbit, crossing the equator in an ascending (northbound) direction at about 1:30 PM local solar time, within seconds to minutes of each other—hence the name Afternoon Constellation.
+This allows near-simultaneous observations from a wide variety of instruments that are synergistically used to aid the scientific community in advancing our knowledge of Earth-system science and applying this knowledge for the benefit of society.

 Please use the tabbed menu above to learn more about the individual satellite missions involved with the A-Train Constellation.